rookiemonkey/openai_chat/README.md

 open browser console and run ```localStorage.clear()```.
 This is because of fake user mechanism on useAuth.js

 # TODOS
-1. trigger a chat then refresh the browser, an empty thread will appear.
+1. (see [PR#1](https://github.com/rookiemonkey/openai_chat/pull/1)) trigger a chat then refresh the browser, an empty thread will appear.
 Perhaps add a new column that can tag the thread to determine if the stream is done or not. on FE, show a loader if accessed by user.